-- Permits the Superintendent to accept call reports and other reports of condition submitted to the NMLS in lieu of the annual report described in the Second Mortgage Loan Law and Mortgage Brokers Law. - Requires the Superintendent, instead of the Division of Financial Institutions, to annually publish an analysis of information submitted from second mortgage loan registrants, mortgage broker registrants, and loan originator licensees to the NMLS in addition to the information required by continuing law that is submitted to the Superintendent.
+- Permits the Superintendent to accept call reports and other reports of condition submitted to the NMLS in lieu of the annual report currently required under the Second Mortgage Loan Law and Mortgage Brokers Law. - Requires the Superintendent, instead of the Division of Financial Institutions, to annually publish an analysis of information submitted from second mortgage loan registrants, mortgage broker registrants, and loan originator licensees to the NMLS in addition to the information submitted to the Superintendent.